NicholasBoren/Image-Captioning/README.md

 We are exploring whether a single-layer word-level LSTM model outperforms a character-level one.

+Originally were also exploring whether a two-layer bi-LSTM with word + character level embeddings would perform better than a single-layer word model.
+We also hoped to make use of the validation set and use CIDEr as an evaluation metric.

 ## Starter Code, Datasets, and Related Work
 We build off of the starter code provided by the [Udacity Computer Vision Nanodegree Program](https://github.com/sauravraghuvanshi/Udacity-Computer-Vision-Nanodegree-Program/tree/master/project_2_image_captioning_project).
 They use a CNN-RNN architecture model for automatically generating image captions.
 The network is originally trained on the Microsoft Common Objects in COntext (MS COCO) 2014 dataset.